connext/vector/README.md

 ### Configuration API

-`adminToken` (type: `string`): Currently, this is only used during development to protect a few admin endpoints eg to reset the database between tests.
+ - `adminToken` (type: `string`): Currently, this is only used during development to protect a few admin endpoints eg to reset the database between tests.
 If/when we add admin-only features in prod, they will only be accessible to those who provide the correct adminToken.

-`allowedSwaps` (type: `object`): Specifies which swaps are allowed & how swap rates are determined.
+ - `allowedSwaps` (type: `object`): Specifies which swaps are allowed & how swap rates are determined.

-`authUrl` (type: `string`): The url used to authenticate with the messaging service (TODO: merge this with the nats url?)
+ - `authUrl` (type: `string`): The url used to authenticate with the messaging service (TODO: merge this with the nats url?)
+ - `awsAccessId` (type: `string`): An API KEY id that specifies credentials for a remote AWS S3 bucket for storing db backups
+ - `awsAccessKey` (type: `string`): An API KEY secret that to authenticate on a remote AWS S3 bucket for storing db backups.

-`production` (type: `boolean`): Enables prod-mode if true.
+ - `production` (type: `boolean`): Enables prod-mode if true.
    - Dev-mode ops are designed to automatically build anything that isn't available locally before starting up a given stack.
    - Prod-mode ops are designed to build nothing.
 Any required docker images will be pulled from docker-hub.
 Prod-mode is optimized for keeping your machine's disk clean & free from unnecessary build artifacts.

-`logLevel` (type: `string`): one of `"debug"`, `"info"`, `"warn"`, `"error"` to specify the maximum log level that will be printed.
+ - `logLevel` (type: `string`): one of `"debug"`, `"info"`, `"warn"`, `"error"` to specify the maximum log level that will be printed.

-`chainAddresses` (type: `object`): Specifies the addresses of all relevant contracts, keyed by `chainId`.
+ - `chainAddresses` (type: `object`): Specifies the addresses of all relevant contracts, keyed by `chainId`.

-`chainProviders` (type: `object`): Specifies the URL to use to connect to each chain's provider, keyed by `chainId`
+ - `chainProviders` (type: `object`): Specifies the URL to use to connect to each chain's provider, keyed by `chainId`

-`domainName` (type: `string`): If provided, https will be auto-configured & the stack will be exposed on port 443.
+ - `domainName` (type: `string`): If provided, https will be auto-configured & the stack will be exposed on port 443.

-`natsUrl` (type: `string`): The URL of the messaging service (TODO: merge with auth url?)
+ - `natsUrl` (type: `string`): The URL of the messaging service (TODO: merge with auth url?)

-`port` (type: `number`): The port number on which the stack should be exposed to the outside world.
+ - `port` (type: `number`): The port number on which the stack should be exposed to the outside world.

-`redisUrl` (type: `string`): The URL of the redis instance used to negotiate channel-locks.
+ - `redisUrl` (type: `string`): The URL of the redis instance used to negotiate channel-locks.

-`rebalanceProfiles` (type: `object`): Specifies the thresholds & target while collateralizing some `assetId` on some `chainId`.
+ - `rebalanceProfiles` (type: `object`): Specifies the thresholds & target while collateralizing some `assetId` on some `chainId`.

 ## Architecture and Module Breakdown